belodie-music/Mario-Kart-World-Custom-Cup-Randomiser/README.md

 ## Functions
 ### void main(String[] args)
 This acts as a main function, allowing the project to be run without external input.
-It will create a set of eight random cups, then print them.
+It will create a set of eight random cups, then print them and save them as `Random Cups.csv`.

 ### void randomise()
 This is responsible for creating a set of eight random cups.
 No output is given.